 Fry on Stovetop

 - In a large, heavy skillet, fry turkey burgers on the stovetop over medium heat for 5-6 minutes on each side, flipping once.
-If burgers aren’t done enough in the middle, you can finish them by placing them in 400° oven for 3-4 minutes.
+If burgers aren’t done enough in the middle, you can finish them by placing them in 400°F (205°C) oven for 3-4 minutes.

-Slider-size Greek turkey burgers are perfect for game-day!
+Slider-size Greek turkey burgers are perfect for parties & game-day celebrations!
 Simply buy or make slider-sized buns and you're set to go!

-Yes!
-(IMHO) No amount of chopping will give you the same result.
-Drain the juice off the grated onion before using.
+Absolutely!
+No amount of chopping will give you the same result as grating the onion.
+Squeeze the grated onion in the palm of your hand to drain off some (but not all) of the onion juice before using.

 Because there is so much moisture in the turkey burgers, they can be much more fragile before cooking than a beef burger.

 It's important to use higher fat ground turkey (i.e, ~85% lean).
-The egg will act as a binder as the burgers cook, but sometimes ground turkey has too much added a water.
+The egg acts as a binder as the burgers cook, but sometimes ground turkey has too much added a water.

 If your burger mix is too moist to form into patties easily, toss in a handful (¼-⅓ cup) bread crumbs to absorb some of the moisture and allow them to maintain their shape.